Children wearing yellow scarves outdoors in winter weather

 Severe Winter Weather

-Wisconsin is no stranger to severe winter weather such as heavy snowfall, ice, freezing rain, sleet, mixed precipitation, etc. Because many parents must report to work no matter what the weather is, Amy & Kids Co. will remain open during severe weather whenever possible.
+Wisconsin is no stranger to winter weather, including heavy snow, ice, freezing rain, sleet, and mixed precipitation.
+Because many parents must report to work regardless of weather, Amy & Kids Co. will remain open during severe weather whenever it is safe to do so.

 • If Appleton Area School District schools are delayed or closed due to severe weather the program may also delay opening or close for the day.